tuckerconnelly/transitionify/readme.md

 )

 // in render() below, <MyChildComponent /> will be removed
-// from the DOM after 300ms (the default duration).
+// from the DOM after 300ms (the default duration) when
+// it's "active" prop goes from true -> false.

 class MyParentComponent extends React.Component {
   state = {childComponentShown: false}